johndangerstorey/mollusk/v1_contracts/README.md

 ## Deploying an interacting with a Mollusk DAO and a Pool

-This project includes Buidler tasks for deploying and using DAOs and Pools.
+This project includes hardhat tasks for deploying and using DAOs and Pools.

 ### Deployment